djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

 <B>2.
 Carbon/HEPA filter combinations</B> like the zortax (https://spool3d.ca/zortrax-m-series-hepa-filter-3-pack/)<br>
 a.
 Same as above.
 The HEPA component will keep working, but the carbon is just a few pebbles per hex.
 It could provide partial VOC clearance when fresh, but will quickly deplete with air flow.
 Then you need to replace it for 36 US after a week of printing.<br>
 <B>3.
 Wet scrubber</B><br>
 a.
-Awesome for both particles and VOCs, but its and industrial solution with home version plagues by loud noise, water leaking and mechanical issues.
+Awesome for both particles and VOCs, but its an industrial solution with any smaller home versions plagued by loud noise, water leakage and mechanical issues.
 Its not a solution for the masses.<br>
 So, how about Nevermore?
 Well, the carbon in those filters mentioned above, costing alot for little duration is actually dirt cheap.
 Whereas you get 20 grams for 36 US with a zortax filter, you can get 5000 grams for 36 US in bulk.
 And with an enclosed chamber, you dont need the air flow of a room-size air purifier.
 Even a 350mm V2 Voron only holds about 5cfm, even a partial flow from a 5015 fan  of 0.5-2cfm is enough to filter the fumes efficiently at the source.<br>
 So what are we waiting for?
 We got lots of cheap carbon.
 We can replace is easily.
 We dont need high airflow to clean a small chamber.
 We deal with poor efficiency of one-pass carbon filters by multiplying the amount and recirculate the air. <br>Enter Nevermore.<br><br>